Lpsd/ConGuard/README.md

 This resource provides measures to deal with lagswitch / connection abuse in MTA (commonly seen in Destruction Derby servers, although you can use this resource in any environment/mode you wish).

+ConGuard is based on dimensions, which is useful for multi-gamemode servers who don't want to use this in every room/dimension.

-When a player loses connection to the server, the player (and their vehicle, if it exists) will be frozen for all remote players and a "lost connection" icon will be placed above the player.
+When a player loses connection to the server, the player (and their vehicle, if exists) will be frozen for all remote players and a "lost connection" icon will be placed above the player.
 Upon re-connection, the player will be unfrozen and (by default) set back to their original position before they lost connection, to avoid the teleporting exploit.

-ConGuard has a few configurable options (in `settings.json`) and is also based on dimensions, which is useful for multi-gamemode servers who don't want to activate this in every room.
+Upon losing connection, an event will be fired - allowing you to do whatever you want to the player.

+Optionally, using `kick_on_max_interruptions`, they can also kicked with a custom message once they lose connection X amount of times (`max_interruptions_per_session`).
+An event is fired when a player reaches `max_interruptions_per_session`, regardless of whether `kick_on_max_interruptions` is enabled, allowing you to do anything you want here too.

+See more about events and settings below.

 **Note**: all the functions and events listed below are serverside unless otherwise stated.